davidlower/boilerplate-html/README.md

    ~ Simple Grid

 If you only want to use some of these addons or none - simple go to `src > assets > js or sass`.
-Files are clearly named so delete which ever you don't need and if you don't want any, delete both the js and sass folder all together.
-Make sure you check both js and sass folders.
+Files are clearly named so delete which ever you don't need and if you don't want any, delete bthe `assets` folder all together.
+Make sure you check both js and sass folders though.